GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   There ***should*** not be trailing whitespace.
 Consider enabling visible whitespace in your editor to avoid this.
+     * In VS Code you could also enable trailing whitespace trimming by pressing Ctrl + Shift + P and then searching for Trim Trailing Whitespace.
+     * For Visual Studio check out Trailing Whitespace Visualizer extension  (found on the Visual Studio marketplace).

 General Language Restrictions
 -----------------------------